HelloHowAreYouHaveANiceDay/javascriptforarchitects/README.md

 Personally, the beauty of javascript comes from its general lack of respect for a perscriptive way of doing things.
 The modern frameworks have well designed documentation and a very prolific tutorial community.
 Javascript's downfalls are mitigated by it's accessibility to end users.
 With some node module magic and and choice coding decisions, you can build accessible solutions at an incredible pace.

+## how to use this guide

+This guide is loosly structured by difficulty and then by topic.
+I'm no expert in javascript, so like any good yoga instructor would say, these are merely suggestions, never instructions...
+These are major resources and topics I felt in retrospect would be the most important things to go after if I were starting over.
+Think of this as a bookmarking page with descriptions

 ## where to start?